 The presence of gum disease has also been associated with a wide range of general health problems, some of which include stroke, cardiovascular conditions, respiratory illnesses, certain cancers, pregnancy concerns, and memory loss.
-Addressing any indications of gum disease early on can help preserve both your oral and general health.
+Addressing any indications of gum disease and unhealthy gums early on can help preserve both your oral and general health.

 How Is Gum Disease Treated?

 Your periodontal treatment will be determined by the severity of the infection.
-If you are diagnosed with gum disease, our dental team will discuss your treatment options.
+If you are diagnosed with gum disease in Wyomissing, PA, our dental team will discuss your treatment options.
 Gingivitis is generally resolved with a professional dental cleaning and improved care at home.
 Scaling and root planing (SRP) therapy is typically performed for cases of periodontitis.
 We may also incorporate localized antibiotic therapy to help control oral bacteria and enhance treatment results.
 In more advanced cases, we may partner with a periodontal specialist for a surgical approach to care.